huximi/huximi.github.io/README.md

 ### SEO Title

 Before V1.4, site setting `title` is not only used for displayed in Home Page and Navbar, but also used to generate the `<title>` in HTML.
 It's possible that you want the two things different.
-For me, my site-title is **“Huxmi Blog”** but I want the title shows in search engine is **“胡小米的博客 | Huxmi Blog”** which is multi-language.
+For me, my site-title is **“HuXiMi Blog”** but I want the title shows in search engine is **“胡小米的博客 | HuXiMi Blog”** which is multi-language.

 So, the SEO Title is introduced to solve this problem, you can set `SEOTitle` different from `title`, and it would be only used to generate HTML `<title>` and setting DuoShuo Sharing.